 An ordinance passed in 1936 prevented Blacks from purchasing plots and burying family in the Old City Cemetery, which at that time was one of the only cemeteries in town.
 Several Black community members led by J.R.D Laster, the area’s first Black funeral director, purchased 16 acres on Old Bainbridge Road and established Greenwood Cemetery.

 The house was built in 1890 on the outskirts of the historic Smokey Hollow neighborhood by John G. Riley, civic leader and Lincoln High School principal.
 The house has been restored and is a museum honoring Riley and other prominent African American leaders.
 Open Monday-Thursday 10 a.m.-4 p.m.; Friday-Saturday 10 a.m.-2 p.m.
-Admission: $2 for adults, $1 for children under age of 12 and Leon County School Students are free.
+Admission: $5.00 for Adults & Children, $2.00 for Leon County Public School Students.

 This is one of several homes constructed by African American builder, George Proctor.
 The house acted as the headquarters for Union solders after Florida’s surrender during the Civil War.
 On May 20, 1865 Union General Edwin McCook read the Emancipation Proclamation from the house steps.
 The house is now a museum and hosts a reenactment of the proclamation reading every year.
 Guided tours available Wednesday-Friday from 1-3 p.m. and Saturday from 10 a.m.-3 p.m.